-- Sprint does not adequately project the need for wireless handsets, or enter into arrangements for new types of wireless handsets or other customer equipment, for itself, its wireless affiliates and its other third-party distribution channels, particularly in connection with the transition to new technologies; - Sprint gives preference to other distribution channels; - we do not adequately project our need for wireless handsets; - Sprint modifies its wireless handset logistics and delivery plan in a manner that restricts or delays access to wireless handsets; or - there is an adverse development in the relationship between Sprint and its suppliers or vendors.
+• Sprint does not adequately project the need for wireless handsets, or enter into arrangements for new types of wireless handsets or other customer equipment, for itself, its wireless affiliates and its other third-party distribution channels, particularly in connection with the transition to new technologies;

+- Sprint gives preference to other distribution channels; - we do not adequately project our need for wireless handsets; - · Sprint modifies its wireless handset logistics and delivery plan in a manner that restricts or delays access to wireless handsets; or - there is an adverse development in the relationship between Sprint and its suppliers or vendors.

-The occurrence of any of the foregoing could result in a decrease in Sprint's subscribers or adversely affect our ability to attract new subscribers.
+The occurrence of any of the foregoing could result in a decrease in the wireless subscribers in our Sprint Affiliate Area or adversely affect our ability to attract new subscribers.

-If Sprint does not continue to enhance its nationwide digital wireless network, we may not be able to attract and retain Sprint's subscribers.
+If Sprint does not continue to enhance its nationwide digital wireless network, we may not be able to attract and retain subscribers in our Sprint Affiliate Area.

 Our wireless operations are dependent on Sprint's national network.
-Sprint's digital wireless network may not provide nationwide coverage to the same extent as the networks of its competitors, which could adversely affect our ability to attract and retain Sprint's subscribers.
+Sprint's digital wireless network may not provide nationwide coverage to the same extent as the networks of its competitors, which could adversely affect our ability to attract and retain subscribers in our Sprint Affiliate Area.
 Sprint currently covers a significant portion of the population of the United States, Puerto Rico and the U.S. Virgin Islands.
 Sprint offers wireless services, either on its own network or through its roaming agreements, in every part of the United States.